robfiras/s2pg/README.md

 pip install -e .
 ```

+The RL experiments are based on OpenAI-Gym v3, which still uses `mujoco_py`.
+Hence, Mujoco has to be installed manually
+to run the RL experiments (see [here](https://github.com/openai/mujoco-py?tab=readme-ov-file#install-mujoco)).

 To use the imitation learning environments, you need to download the datasets for [LocoMuJoCo](https://github.com/robfiras/loco-mujoco).
 While LocoMuJoCo will be installed for you during the installation above, you still need to download the datasets.
 To do so, just run this pre-installed command: